 Blockchain will be to transactions what the Internet was to communication – what starts as a tool for sharing information becomes transformational once adoption is widespread.
 The ANB could be that inflection point for commercial blockchain, spurring innovation and economic development throughout Australia – Paul Hutchison– vice president of Cognitive Process Transformation, IBM Global Business Services

-Australia has shown that Blockchain of technology can be integrated into a variety of industries, one of the use cases is online travel site, Webjet, which has introduced blockchain to a few of its partners to minimize the occurrence, and financial implications, of double bookings.
+Australia has shown that Blockchain of technology can be integrated into a variety of industries, one of the use cases is online travel site, Webjet, which has introduced blockchain to a few of its partners to minimise the occurrence, and financial implications, of double bookings.

 In conclusion, as we can see that recent technological changes in terms of the blockchain, fleet management software, as well as government pro-trade policies etc., which has unfastened major opportunities for trucking businesses in Australia.